Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: The nonstandard coordinate algebra

-each $z_{B} z_{B'}$ being standard; i.e., $B > B'$ (say, lexicographically).
-The resulting reduction system is described in Appendix.
+each $\zz{a_i}{a_i'} \zz{b_i}{b_i'}$ being {\em descending}, meaning that $(a_i,a'_i) \geq (b_i,b'_i)$ (say, lexicographically).
+The resulting reduction system is described in Appendix \ref{s reduction system}.
 It turns out that this system does not satisfy the diamond property.
-For example, the monomial $mm=z_{1 1 1 1} z_{1 1 1 2} z_{1 2 2 1}$, when reduced in two different ways, yields the following two distinct standard expressions:
+For example, the monomial $\zz{1}{1} \zz{1}{2} \zz{2}{3}$, when reduced in two different ways, yields the following two distinct linear combinations of descending monomials: